Skip to content

 It’s no secret that graduate school is expensive, but cost doesn’t have to keep you from reaching your goals.
 Some doctoral programs in North Carolina are fully funded so students don’t have to worry about how they will pay for their education.
 For example, the University of North Carolina at Chapel Hill has an English and Comparative Literature PhD program that fully funds all its students through research and teaching fellowships.
 North Carolina State University has a fully funded PhD in Geospatial Analytics in which students can earn $25,000 plus tuition support and benefits through graduate assistantships.

 Although it used to be the norm for most graduate schools to require that prospective PhD students earn a high score on the GRE, it’s becoming increasingly common for PhD programs to waive the GRE requirement.
-As of the Fall 2021 academic year, the University of North Carolina at Chapel Hill stopped requiring applicants for the Carolina Planning PhD program to submit GRE scores.
+For example, the University of North Carolina at Chapel Hill stopped requiring applicants for the Carolina Planning PhD program to submit GRE scores.
 For those interested in admission to the University of North Carolina at Charlotte’s PhD in Biology program, the GRE is no longer required and students are judged based on their grades—particularly in undergraduate biology classes—and a personal statement.

 If you’re able to dedicate your time to intensive study and you want to complete your degree quickly, an accelerated PhD program may be the answer for you.
 North Carolina State University’s Mechanical and Aerospace Engineering Department has a Direct to PhD program for undergraduates who want to skip earning a master’s degree.
 The Doctor of Health Sciences program at Campbell University allows students to take accelerated eight-week courses so they can save time and money on their degree.